node-red-contrib-homie-home-assistant-discovery 1.0.8

 Outputs

-Output Name What you usually connect it to
+Output Name Connect it to

 1 Discovery mqtt out, same broker, publishes retained discovery.